-Chimneys often suffer from water ingress and require specialist maintenance due to their exposed location.
-This page is for anyone who is looking for a price to maintain, repair or remove a chimney.
+Chimneys often suffer from water ingress due to their exposed location and require specialist maintenance.
+This page is for anyone who is looking for a price to maintain, repair or even remove a chimney.

 Cowls are primarily used for two purposes:

-- stop rainwater and birds from entering the stack
+- Stop rainwater and birds from entering the chimney stack.

 There are dozens of different types of cowls but the best option is to usually fit a universal product that is suitable for different fuels and even disused chimneys that need ventilation.

 We recommend the Colt Top cowl which is the industry leader in manufacturing these products.

 Installation cost: £75-£100 (excluding scaffold costs, which may be needed; it depends on the height of the chimney)

 If you have an active fireplace then cleaning the chimney via a sweep is a task that should be done once per year.

 Recent research by Quotation Check suggests that the average price for a chimney sweep is around £50 in the north of the UK, £65 in the midlands and the south and up to £95 in London.